itsudit2003/Document-Analyzer-AI/README.md

 ## 🧠 Why This Project?

-Reading documents is boring.
+Reading large documents is boring and a lengthy process.
 This AI makes it easier:

 - 📑 Understands long documents
 - ✨ Summarizes core ideas